Many prescription medications can cause tooth damage.

 - Pay careful attention to your tooth brushing and flossing habits.
 Clean your teeth thoroughly at least twice a day.

-- If your medication is acidic, rinse your mouth with water and avoid brushing your teeth for at least 30 minutes.
+- If your medication is acidic, rinse your mouth with water after taking it and avoid brushing your teeth for at least 30 minutes.

 - Ask your doctor, dentist and pharmacist about the medicines you take and if they may affect your dental health.